GrantBirki/crystal-base-template/README.md

 This project uses a highly opinionated dependency vendoring strategy.
 This strategy is designed to ensure that you own your availability and can always build your project.
 This strategy is as follows:

-1. All dependencies are vendored into the project into the `lib/` directory
+1. All dependencies are vendored into the project into the `vendor/shards/cache/` directory
-2. The `lib/` directory is committed to the repository to ensure that all dependencies are available to build the project forever
+2. The `vendor/shards/cache/` directory is committed to the repository to ensure that all dependencies are available to build the project forever.
+These shards are in `<name>-<version>.shard` format and take inspiration from a Ruby "Gem" when they are vendored.
-3. The `script/bootstrap` command installs dependencies with `SHARDS_CACHE_PATH="$DIR/.cache/shards" shards install ...` to ensure that each project has its own cache and does not interfere with other crystal projects
+3. The `script/bootstrap` command installs dependencies with `SHARDS_CACHE_PATH="vendor/.cache/shards" shards install ...` to ensure that each project has its own cache and does not interfere with other crystal projects

 ## Docker Strategy 🐳